-In addition, a number of municipalities in various States throughout the U.S. have expressed an interest in exploring the potential for seizing undercollateralized mortgage loans under the power of eminent domain, including the California county of San Bernardino and the California cities of El Monte and Richmond.
+In addition, a number of municipalities in various States throughout the U.S. have expressed an interest in exploring the potential for seizing undercollateralized mortgage loans under the power of eminent domain, including Seattle, Washington and the California cities of El Monte and Richmond.
 In certain instances, including the City of Richmond, California, municipalities have made a determination to pursue this policy.
-We note that 0.69%, 0.02% and 0.02% of the Reference Obligations (by Cut-off Date Balance) are secured by mortgaged properties located in the California county of San Bernardino and the California cities of El Monte and Richmond, respectively.
+We note that 0.03% of the

+Reference Obligations (by Cut-off Date Balance) are secured by mortgaged properties located in Richmond, California.
 In the event any such seizures were to occur with respect to mortgage loans included in the Reference Pool, the result would be the removal of each affected mortgage loan from the Reference Pool and a corresponding allocation of Unscheduled Principal in an amount equal to the aggregate principal balance of the mortgage loans so removed.